SENSEX: 72,400 ▲ 0.5% NIFTY: 21,800 ▲ 0.4% GOLD: 62,500 ▼ 0.2%

 Anuraag Bhatnagar

 Not really.
-I mean we recently launched our fourth batch of our management trainee Leela Leadership development program.
+We recently launched our fourth batch of our management training Leela Leadership Development Program.
 For 35 positions that we have in the company, we have received more than 1350 applicants, eligible applicants and qualified applicants.
-So there.
-And we see that across every position that comes up wise, there’s a lot of focus in terms of developing talent from within.
-But when we need to source talents, and right now we have three likely openings going forward into the next year.
+And we see that across every position that comes up.
+Whilst there is a lot of focus in terms of developing talent from within, but when we need to source talents, and right now, we have three likely openings going forward into the next year and we are seeing a very active demand coming in, in terms of talent acquisition, supply actually.

 Operator